DmmDGM/gsmc-pack/README.md

 ## About

-An automatic scrpit to check or download necessary Minecraft resources from various platforms.
+An automatic script to check or download necessary Minecraft resources from various platforms.

 | Supported Platform | Supported Resource |
 | - | - |